Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

-The process of deriving an image classification model using GAMLV is illustrated in Figure~\ref{fig:AMLV-pipeline}.
-Overall, it comprises three stages: (1) preparing the data set for training; (2) training the model, and (3) deploying the model onto a cloud server or (using a suitable format) onto edge devices.
+The process of deriving the Floralens model using GAMLV is illustrated in Figure~\ref{fig:AMLV-pipeline}.
+Overall, it comprises three stages: (1) preparing the dataset for training; (2) training the model, and (3) deploying the model onto a cloud server or (using a suitable format) onto edge devices.
 GAMLV essentially requires the user to focus on the dataset preparation (1), given that training (2) and deployment (3) merely require simple high-level options by the user and are otherwise automated~\cite{Bisong2019,automl-vision-docs}.
 The interaction with GAMLV can be conducted via a browser with a simple user interface, as we illustrate partially in this section (cf. Figure~\ref{fig:AMLV-train}), or programmatically using Google Cloud APIs (e.g., in Python).